ValeraPurikov/OpenWeatherAutoTester/README.md

 ## Note

-SSome tests report a failure.
+Some tests report a failure.
 It appears that Rome and Marino share the same City ID, and when searching cities by ID and then by Name, different coordinates are returned.
 It appears to be a bug within the OpenWeatherMap API, but might be "by design".